On the expansion of three-element subtraction sets: Introduction

-If the nim-sequence of a subtraction game $G$ is purely periodic with period 2, then it has alternating nim-values $0,1,0,1,0,1, \ldots$, and is said to be \emph{bipartite}.
-If $G$ is periodic with period 2, and so ultimately has alternating nim-values $0,1,0,1,0,1,\ldots$, then $G$ is said to be \emph{ultimately bipartite}.
-The following result from \cite{bi} shows that for bipartite subtraction games, $S^{ex}$ is the set of odd positive integers.
+Some values of the expansion sets of certain subtraction sets with numbers up to 7 can be found in \cite[pp.~84-85]{ww1}.

+The following result from \cite{bi} shows that for bipartite games, $S^{ex}$ is the set of odd positive integers.

 \begin{theorem} Let $S$ be a subtraction set with $\gcd(S) = 1$.
-The subtraction game $\S(S)$ is bipartite if and only if $1 \in S$ and the elements of $S$ are all odd. \end{theorem}
+The subtraction game $\S$ is bipartite if and only if $1 \in S$ and the elements of $S$ are all odd. \end{theorem}

-This paper is organised as follows.
-In Section 2, we give the expansion of 2-element subtraction sets.
-In Section 3, we consider the periodicity of some subtraction games of the form $\S(1,a,b)$ and the expansions of these subtraction sets.
-We then consider subtraction games $\S(a,b,a+b)$ in Section 4.
-Some subtraction games of different forms are presented in Sections 5 and 6.
-In Section 7, we present a family of ultimately bipartite subtraction games and we examine the expansions of subtraction sets of ultimately bipartite subtraction games.
-In the final section, we present two conjectures that have become apparent during this work.

-Throughout this paper, when saying that a subtraction game has periodic $p$ and nim-sequence $g_1 g_2\ldots g_p$, we mean that ultimately, the nim-sequence is the infinite repetition of the subsequence $g_1,g_2,\ldots,g_p$.
-The omission of commas between the nim-values does not lead to any misunderstanding as all nim-values presented in this paper have exactly one digit.
+\begin{remark} The key results of this paper are the determinations of periodic nim-values and expansion sets in several specific cases.
 We do not give the proofs for all results.
-There are considerable similarities in the proofs of the various results.
-We give one proof for the expansion of the subtraction set (Theorem \ref{The-sub-2}) and one proof for the nim-sequence (Theorem \ref{1,a,b}).
-The details of proofs for other stated results are similar; some are quite tedious but they are all straight forward.
+There are considerable similarities in the proofs of various results.
+We give one proof for the expansion set of the subtraction set $\{a, b\}$ and one proof for the nim-sequence for the subtraction game $\S(1,a,b)$.
+The reason is simply that these two games are addressed early in the paper.
+The details of proofs for other stated results are similar; some are quite tedious but they are all straightforward. \end{remark}